Code-Institute-Submissions/adventure-story/README.md

 # How To Play

-- The Player then picks a story mode to start, either Forest or City.
+- The Player then picks a story mode to start, either Forest.
 - The story then loads up, they get given two possible answers and get's to choose which one to take, each way will give them a different ending.